merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Some obligatory background on metabolism prediction
 Metabolism prediction, also known as metabolic reconstruction, is the practice of guessing (estimating) what metabolic pathways an organism can use to build or break down molecules, based on the proteins it encodes in its genome.
 It typically involves integrating knowledge about metabolic pathways from well-curated, publically-available databases such as [KEGG](https://www.genome.jp/kegg/) or [MetaCyc](https://metacyc.org/).

-In some cases, metabolic reconstruction is a modeling approach that uses fancy math to compute a metabolic network from a genome and refine it based on experimental data in a process called [Flux Balance Analysis](https://www.nature.com/articles/nbt.1614).
-You cannot currently do this type of metabolic reconstruction in anvi'o, but if you are interested in it we refer you to a [2019 review](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1769-1) of tools that do FBA as a starting point for that adventure.
+In some cases, metabolic reconstruction is a modeling approach that uses fancy math to compute a metabolic network from a genome and refine it based on experimental data in a process called [Flux Balance Analysis (FBA)](https://www.nature.com/articles/nbt.1614).
+You cannot currently do FBA in anvi'o, but you *can* generate metabolic models for use with your favorite FBA tool with the program {% include PROGRAM name="anvi-get-metabolic-model-file" version="8" %}.

-In anvi'o, metabolism estimation involves collecting gene annotations and matching them to defined metabolic pathways to compute a 'completeness' score for each pathway.
+Here in this tutorial, we will cover a type of metabolism estimation called pathway prediction, which involves collecting gene annotations and matching them to defined metabolic pathways to compute a 'completeness' score for each pathway.
 Statistics about each pathway and the genes that contribute to them are then summarized in a variety of output files that can be analyzed either by reading them directly or by using them as input to downstream programs/scripts.

 {:.notice}
-As of `v7`, anvi'o uses [KEGG](https://www.genome.jp/kegg/) as the source of metabolism information for estimation purposes.
-It is an amazing resource with nicely structured data, including HMM profiles for functional annotation in the [KEGG KOfam](https://academic.oup.com/bioinformatics/article/36/7/2251/5631907) database and definitions of metabolic pathways in the [KEGG MODULE](https://www.genome.jp/kegg/module.html) database.
-However, we plan to expand from this in the future, and in particular one of our goals is to allow users to include their own custom definitions of metabolic pathways in the metabolism data used for estimation.
-So stay tuned!
+As of `v8`, anvi'o can use either [KEGG](https://www.genome.jp/kegg/) or {% include ARTIFACT name="user-modules-data" text="user-defined metabolic pathways" version="8" %} as the source of metabolism information for estimation purposes.
+Our examples below will show how to use KEGG data, which is the default.
+But you can find instructions on user-defined pathways elsewhere.
+In particular, we recommend [this tutorial](https://anvio.org/tutorials/fmt-mag-metabolism/) as a starting point.

 ### Estimating metabolism in the *Enterococcus* genomes